The EMD Cinema

 The McGuffin Film Society is pleased to report that UCKG’s proposals to convert the historic venue for their religious activities were dismissed.

 We would like to thank the many hundreds of residents who have supported our campaign to revive the EMD over the last 10 years and helped us keep this issue at the forefront of the local agenda.

 Since the announcement of the government’s decision, work has been underway to secure the building’s future as an entertainment venue.
 At the close of 2013, Waltham Forest Council reiterated its desire to see the EMD returned to cultural use and reaffirmed its commitment to achieving this via a Compulsory Purchase Order if an appropriate outcome cannot be achieved by negotiation.
 In order to proceed with a successful acquisition, comprehensive business plans and a building valuation along with Listed Building Consent and planning approval all need to be finalised.
 A range of partners including Waltham Forest Cinema Trust, Soho Theatre, Ian Ritchie Architects and Colliers International are currently engaged on this project.

-Further details about the EMD’s planned revival will be posted here shortly.
 For the very latest news updates, join our mailing list via this link.

 A complete history of the McGuffin Film Society and the campaign to save the EMD Cinema – with exclusive photos and film footage – can be found here.

 The full planning appeal decision documents can be viewed here.
 A BBC news report can be found here and coverage from the Waltham Forest Guardian is here, here and here.
 Comments from Stella Creasy MP, Waltham Forest Cinema Trust and potential investors Soho Theatre can be read here.
 Additional media coverage is located here, here, here, here, here and here.